chaserhkj/bootc-live/README.md

 You can do some really fancy tricks with this, e.g. booting to different distro bootc containers from the same set of boot artifacts, just change the boot kernel args.

+### Zram

+By default all oci archive extraction and unpacking operations are done in initramfs.
+This by default has a maximum size of half of the total system memory.
+For larger rootfs this may pose a problem.

+`bootc-live-zram` could partially resolve this by compressing the contents of rootfs in-place in memory.
+Enable this by adding kernel arg `bootc.zram=<zram disk size>`, e.g. `bootc.zram=8G` to allocate a ram disk with a compressed size of 8GiB.

 ## Kernel cmdline reference

 Takes rootfs specification of format